Syracusa/sy-technotes/linux/device-driver/HOWTO_Write_your_first_c_library.md

 ```

-## 2. Make header which will used by library users.
+## 2. Make header which will used by library users
 ```
 /* yourlib/include/yourlib.h */
 #ifndef YOURLIB_H